 You know what really sucked?
 Leaving the stadium in the 9th inning with the score tied, 2-2, because I had a flight to catch back home to New York City.
-Here’s what the stadium looked like as I headed toward the edge of the parking lot with Brandon:
+Here’s what the stadium looked like as I headed toward the edge of the parking lot:

 We listened to the game on the way to the airport.
 Justin Turner won it with an RBI single in the bottom of the 10th.

 As for my two goals that I mentioned at the top, I fell short of double digits, but I can live with that.
 It just means I’ll have to come back soon and snag my 100th lifetime Dodger Stadium ball.
-The video, however, is another story.
-Brandon is still working on it, so who knows how it’ll turn out?
-(My prediction: great!)
-Subscribe to my YouTube channel, and you’ll get an alert when I post it.
-I’ll also add a link here, so stay tuned.
+As for the video, it’s not done yet, but I predict it’ll turn out great.
+Subscribe to my YouTube channel so you don’t miss it.

 • 394 balls in 48 games this season = 8.21 balls per game.